 Fees Rockefeller Capital Management charges for its services

-Rockefeller Capital Management gets paid via fixed fees, commissions and a percentage of assets under management, all of which are negotiable.
+Rockefeller Capital Management gets paid via fixed fees, commissions and a percentage of assets under management, with rates for all of its fee types negotiable.
 The fee schedule depends on the service provided.

 Financial planning and family office service fees: For ongoing, comprehensive financial planning, available to family offices, clients pay an annual retainer fee that ranges from $50,000 to $500,000, depending on the complexity of their financial situation and the firm’s analysis.